kamra34/kamra34/README.md

-# 👋 Hi, I’m Kamiar — Lead Data Scientist
+# 👋 Hi, I’m Kamiar

 I build data and ML systems that turn messy, real-world problems into working products.
 Lately: leading LLM + contract intelligence at scale, and mentoring teams to ship reliably.